 We have the expertise to:

-- Provide training and technical assistance to health care and community-based providers that serve women, infants, and children.
+- Provide training and technical assistance to health care and community-based providers that serve women, children, and adolescents.

-- Conduct needs assessments to develop program recommendations that reflect the geographic, demographic, and socioeconomic diversity of the maternal and child health population.
+- Conduct needs assessments to develop program recommendations that reflect the geographic, demographic, and socioeconomic diversity of the maternal, child, and adolescent health population.

 - Conduct and analyze focus groups of consumers, providers, and community leaders to develop public health programs.